 Urban spas don’t get better than ESPA at the Corinthia Hotel.
 Spread across four floors, this wellness destination champions a holistic approach with 17 treatment rooms, an ambient-lit pool, an amphitheatre sauna, an ice fountain and private sleep pods.
 The spa menu makes for extensive reading – try the two-hour Sleep Ritual for total relaxation.
 For optimal wellbeing, a stellar team of herbalists, osteopaths, Chinese-medicine experts and personal trainers are also at your beck and call.

 One of the world’s most extraordinary botanical gardens, Kew Gardens is a breath of fresh air in South West London.
-Whether for springtime blooms or autumnal hues, a day spent exploring this vast three-hectare (seven-acre) space will restore city-weary souls.
+Whether for springtime blooms or autumnal hues, a visit spent exploring this vast three-hectare (seven-acre) space will restore city-weary souls.
 Highlights include Temperate House (the world’s largest ornamental glasshouse), a towering 10-storey Chinese pagoda and the jaw-dropping Treetop Walkway.
 Beat the queues with priority entrance tickets, which also include access to Kew’s art galleries and guided walking tours.

 The capital’s financial district may not be the most obvious place to unwind, but the spa at The Ned, Soho House’s latest London outpost, is changing things.
 The 20-metre (66-foot) pool is the focal point of this labyrinthine space, but delve deeper and you’ll find a traditional Moroccan hammam, eight treatment rooms, marble-clad changing areas and a library-style Club Room.
 Thankfully, treatments are bookable for non-Ned members.